Unload — Feel Lighter, Journal Deeper

-Helps you get clarity on your inner world.
-Seamlessly connects with your emotions and automatically tracks your mental journey.
-Offers warm, grounded emotional support to help you keep growing — without the pressure.
+Helping you make sense of what's going on inside, connect with your emotions, and track your mental journey.
+We offer warm, grounded emotional support so you can keep growing — without the pressure.

 Project Background: The Emotional Burden of Modern Life